jolyonb/olxcleaner/README.md

 The olxcleaner library includes modules that parse a course into python objects.
 This can be useful if you want to scan a course to generate a report.
 We exploit this in `edx-reporter.py` to generate a LaTeX report of course structure.

-Run `edx-reporter` with the following command line options:
+Basic usage: run `edx-reporter` in the directory of the course you want to generate a report about.

+Command-line options:

 ```text
 edx-reporter.py [-h]